Yasuhiro Asai

-Yasuhiro ASAI（浅井康宏, Asai Yasuhiro, born 9 June 1983）is an urushi [Japanese lacquer] artist and a maki-e artisan.
+Yasuhiro ASAI（浅井康宏, Asai Yasuhiro, born 9 June 1983）is an urushi Japanese lacquer artist and a maki-e artisan.
 He was born in Tottori Prefecture, Japan.

 Biography

-Born on June 9, 1983, Yasuhiro Asai became interested in urushi (Japanese lacquer) and maki-e while studying at Kibi Kogen High School.
-In 2004, he graduated from Takaoka National College, Department of Industrial Design, Lacquerware Course.
-In 2005, he studied under Kazumi Murose (Designated as Important Intangible Cultural Property).
+Born on June 9, 1983, Yasuhiro Asai became interested in Urushi (Japanese lacquer) and Maki-e while studying at Kibi Kogen High School.
+In 2004, he graduated from Takaoka National College, Urushi lacquer Craft Course of the Department of Industrial Design.
+In 2005, he studied under Kazumi Murose (Holder of Important Intangible Cultural Property).

 In 2007, Asai became independent, opening his own maki-e studio.
 He has been based in Kyoto City since June 2017.